 At this stage, some people back away quickly.
 Not everyone wants to be labelled with something as defining as autism; but for the rest of us, identifying with Asperger’s syndrome (and maybe going on to get a formal diagnosis) has been the most positive moment in our lives, and provided a crucial turning point.
 It has been distressing, for sure, but out of the catharsis has come self-awareness and with it, self-confidence:

 Perhaps, like we did, you fear you won’t be taken seriously, because you don’t fit the aspie stereotype: you’re not a socially-awkward 9-year-old boy, and you don’t have a train set.
 Perhaps your friends and family think your interest in Asperger’s syndrome is just your latest obsession (er… hello?!).
 Perhaps you’ve already been to the doctor and been told that you’re “just depressed” (when you’re not), or that you can’t have autism because you can make eye contact (not true), or that you can’t have Asperger’s because you’re an adult and/or female (also not true).
+Or that you can’t have autism because you’re married, have a job, and/or drive a car (none of this is true!).
 Sadly, even some members of the medical profession are woefully lacking in up-to-date information about adult autism.

 Perhaps you’re worrying that you just want to have Asperger’s syndrome, because it would “excuse” all your “failings”.
 Perhaps you’re worrying that you’re just “attention seeking”.
 Perhaps you don’t feel worthy of a diagnosis.